MCMXCIII/mcmxciii.github.io/README.md

 * Pictures all around the city
 * Now including medical heathcare costs and why the fuck it is so exspensive.
 * more to come?
+It's been 5 years since the last deploy Going to pick this back up and make it into my primary writing space.